MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 - `Install-ID`: string that can be any GUID used to keep track of counts.

 Log properties:
-- `type`: required string with log type - "managedError", "appleError", "handledError" or "errorAttachment".
+- `type`: required string with log type - "appleError" for apple crashes, "managedError" for other crashes, "handledError" for errors and "errorAttachment" for error attachments.
 - `timestamp`: optional string with log timestamp date-time e.g "2017-03-13T18:05:42Z".
 - `appLaunchTimestamp`: optional string that specifies timestamp date-time when the app was launched e.g."2017-03-13T18:05:42Z".
 - `device`: required object with device characteristics
     - `appVersion`: required string with application version name, e.g. "1.1.0"
     - `appBuild`: required string with application build number, e.g. "42"
     - `sdkName`: required string with name of the SDK.
-Consists of the name of the SDK and the platform, e.g. "custom.platform"
+Consists of the name of the SDK and the platform, e.g. "appcenter.android" for Android and "appcenter.custom" for custom platforms
     - `sdkVersion`: required string with version of the SDK in semantic versioning format, e.g. "1.2.0" or "0.12.3-alpha.1"
     - `osName`: required string with OS name, e.g. "android"
     - `osVersion`: required string with OS version, e.g. "9.3.0"